Pediatric Pharmacy

 - Pediatric Medication Policy Review

-- Primary preceptor for one P-4 pharmacy students during the residency year.
+- Primary preceptor for at least one P-4 pharmacy student during the residency year.

 - Peer review of journal manuscript submissions by serving as a journal reviewer